By Hilde Thunem (email@example.com)

 There are several seams on the fragments.
 Fragment H has two fell seams running at right angles to each other, and both A and B are composed of a large and a small section joined by a seam.
 The small sections are fixed in pleats/small wrinkles by the seams, with the warp running transverse to the warp in the smooth sections.

-Only 1% (16 graves) of the examined graves at Haithabu graveyard contain "tortoise" brooches.
+Only 1% (16 graves) of the examined graves at Haithabu graveyard contains "tortoise" brooches.
 Whether this is an indication that the traditional dress with serk and smokkr is less in use, or simply an indication that burial customs have changed is anybody's guess.
 It is mainly these graves that Hägg uses when looking for traces of the serk.

 Särken under hängselkjolen var av mycket fin, tvåbindig väv, för det mesta omönstrad och slät (jfr 182-185/1960) men i några fall blå med fin rutmönstring (27/1963).
 Det finns också spår efter en goffrerad särk (5/1964) av utomordentlig hög kvalitet.
 Emellanåt sitter ett litet runt spänne i särkens halsöppning (188/1960) men ännu vanligare saknas spänne.